 Elizabeth: I love music!
 I play the guitar, piano, viola and bass and attend a wide variety of musical clubs both inside and outside of school.
 Classical guitar is my favourite instrument and I am currently working towards my Diploma.
 When I have a spare moment, I enjoy gaming with my friends, I particularly like survival games!

-Fran: I love to play Tennis; I have been practising for around 10 years.
-I have lessons weekly at my local Tennis club, ever since I started this sport and have loved it.
+Fran: I love to play Tennis; I have been practising for around 10 years and have lessons weekly at my local Tennis club.
 I also enjoy playing Netball at school, where I am the Wing Defence for the Sixth Form team.

 What would you say to anyone joining St Gabriel’s?